 With Build to Requirements the OEM will outsource on a basis of a list of product requirements.
-With very innovative developments the OEM and supplier will work in close cooperation in the project.
+When there are very innovative developments the OEM and supplier will work in close cooperation.
 The supplier will prove that the newly developed product meets the requirements.
 These lists of requirements can consist, but are not limited to: quality, delivery reliability and costs.

 In that case the supplier will work in close cooperation with the manufacturer, inside or outside the organisation of the supplier.
 The OEM and supplier will come to agreements about the different aspects about the Life-Cycle Management of the product.